 Digital Radiographs

-High quality x-ray images which allow for the diagnosis of different types of fractures, and changes in the chest and abdomen.
+High-quality x-ray images assist in the diagnosis of different types of fractures, as well as changes in the chest and abdomen.
+We’re proud to have top veterinary imaging specialists.

 Fluoroscopy

-This can be used in a variety of conditions such as abnormal swallowing and allows for interventional radiology procedures to be undertaken.
+This can be used to help diagnose a variety of conditions, such as abnormal swallowing and allows for interventional radiology procedures to be undertaken.
+For comprehensive diagnostic imaging services, consulting vet imaging specialists ensure accurate evaluations and effective treatment planning.

 Ultrasound

-GARS is extremely fortunate to be one of only a few veterinary referral centers in Victoria to have its own dedicated MRI machine onsite.
+GARS is extremely fortunate to be one of only a few veterinary referral centres in Victoria to have its own dedicated Dog MRI machine onsite.
 This allows for exceptional non-invasive diagnostics that are critical for medical, surgical and neurological diagnosis and treatment.

 Internal medicine